 lowa must continually improve its educational system-at all levels (PK-20)-to recapture leadership status among the states.
-ABI supports appropriate funding for K-12 education and for opportunities that will ensure students are prepared to compete in a global economy and build foundational employability skills.
+ABI supports K-12 education reforms that will lead to improved outcomes for students statewide and higher levels of accountability.
+ABI also supports educational opportunities that will ensure students are prepared to compete in a global economy and build foundational employability skills.
 Appropriate funding should be tied to performance-based metrics and statewide accountability standards.

-ABI supports educational programs, economic incentives, skills development strategies and recruiting initiatives such as Elevate Iowa, Future Ready Iowa and the Iowa Science, Technology, Engineering and Mathematics (STEM) initiative to build a robust talent pipeline while promoting job growth and workforce retention in Iowa.
-In addition, ABI supports K-12 and post-secondary career and technical education (CTE) reform implementation.
+ABI supports educational programs, work-based learning opportunities, economic incentives, skills development strategies and recruiting initiatives such as Elevate Iowa, Future Ready Iowa and the Iowa Science, Technology, Engineering and Mathematics (STEM) initiative to build a robust talent pipeline while promoting job growth and workforce retention in Iowa.
+In addition, ABI supports policies that will lead to improved and additional K-12 and post-secondary career and technical education (CTE) opportunities.